p5 describe is an enhanced version

 -c (p|su|sh)[:userid][:nth]

-For example, you can type -cp
+For example, you can type -cp and p5 will replace

-" with the most recent pending changeset
+that "p" with the most recent pending changeset

 number in the current workspace.
 That way, you never have to look